Desktop App

 Anki must be running whenever you use Remoki.
 The desktop app will show a red indicator if it can’t connect.

-2. Yomitan Browser Extension
+2. Yomitan

-Section titled “2.
-Yomitan Browser Extension”-
+Section titled “2.1 Enable Yomitan API”-

 -